CDs or fixed annuities: Which is a better way to save for retirement?

 What is a fixed annuity?

-A fixed annuity is a contract, usually with an insurance company, that guarantees you a certain amount of income in exchange for your providing money up front.
-Some annuities are set up to pay you an income for the rest of your life, while others only provide payments for a certain amount of time.
+A fixed annuity is a contract, usually with an insurance company, that guarantees a certain amount of income in exchange for your providing money up front.
+Some annuities are set up to pay you an income for the rest of your life, while others only provide payments for a set amount of time.

 A fixed annuity can allow you to build wealth in a tax-deferred account.
 Depending on how an annuity is structured, it may also provide a death benefit that functions like life insurance.